Cutting out your pants:

 3.)
 Starting at the decorative (wider) hem, fold the long edge of the sheet over so that you have a double-thickness rectangle that is the correct width for your size.
 (I made a M, so my rectangle was 16” wide.)

 4.)
 Measure the length of your pants according to the sizing chart.
 Mark and cut out the rectangle, keeping fabric folded.
 Repeat.
 You will now have two rectangles of fabric.
-(I'm 5'4", so for my pants I made the rectangles 44 inches long.)5.)
-Lay the rectangles out so that both legs open to the same direction.
+(I'm 5'4", so for my pants I made the rectangles 44 inches long.)

 6.)
 On the open side of your rectangle, measure the inseam length, mark and cut.
 (Again, for my pants in a size M, I measured UP 26” from my hem, marked, measured in 2 inches and cut out a rectangle of fabric that is 26”x2”.)
 Repeat.
 (In the photo, I've already done the next step, as well.
 Don't fret.
-It will all be explained!)7.)
-Lay pattern piece A on the open edge of one rectangle 6 inches down from the top of the fabric (the top of your rectangle is the cut edge, not the hemmed edge.)
-Pin in place and cut out around pattern, cutting all the way up to the top of the fabric.
-Repeat for the other rectangle.8.)
-Cutting at a downward angle, trim the small piece of fabric between the “J” you just cut out and the inseam.
-This will cause the fabric to form a point.
-(Because I'm goofy this step is shown in the above photo.)
+It will all be explained!)

 5.)
 Pin a safety pin to one end of your elastic.
 Thread this end through your casing.
 Sew the two ends of the elastic together using a zig-zag stitch, trim, and sew the opening you left closed.